MystikHub/PiCalculator/README.md

 Pretty simple, and that's why it's so slow

-This should be not used in a real world environment, but as a small example to demonstrate a straight-forward but inefficient way to calculate pi
+This should be not used in a real world environment, but as a small example to demonstrate a straight-forward but inefficient way to calculate pi.